 Neil Williams American, 1934-1988

 Neil Williams created hard-edge, systematic paintings and drawings for over three decades, transforming abstractionism through his pioneering adoption of shaped canvases.
 In his practice, Williams internalized a sense of randomness and chaos under larger organizational principles, speaking to the collapse between intuition and control.
-In his process, he firstly developed sketches—invoking a premeditated visualization of the work—and supplemented his immediate, artistic instincts through overarching organizational patterns.
-His rigorous programming establishes a logical foundation that subsequently develops metaphysical properties in its activation of optical space.
-William’s visual legacy resonates in the contemporary age through his supra-reflexive approach to aesthetic framing, an increasingly relevant critique in peripheral discourse.
+In his process, he firstly developed extensive sketches, then supplemented his immediate, artistic instincts through the insertion of geometrical patterns.
+His rigorous programming establishes a logical foundation, imbued with certain metaphysical properties as it is activated through optical space.
+William’s visual legacy resonates in the contemporary age through his reflexive approach to aesthetic framing, an increasingly relevant critique in peripheral discourse.

 Neil Williams (b.
 1934, Bluff, Utah; d.
 1988) began his academic career by receiving his BA from San Francisco Art Institute in 1959.
 William’s has been featured in exhibitions throughout the United States, including Systematic Painting at the Guggenheim, which further introduced geometric abstraction to a global audience.
 Additionally, he has been showcased at numerous solo and group exhibits at Green Gallery in New York, NY, Andre Emmerich Gallery in New York, NY, Dwan Gallery in Los Angeles, CA, and Park Place Gallery in New York, NY, alongside two Whitney Museum of American Art annuals.